davidlitmark/beatsheet/readme.md

 Initial release

 ##Acknowlegements
-TBD
+Blake Snyder, for the BS2.

 ##License
-Beathsheet is freely distributable under the terms of the MIT license.
+Beatsheet is freely distributable under the terms of the MIT license.

 Copyright (c) 2013 David Litmark